 But let's go over some of the most common causes of jitter:

-1. Congestion: When there is too much traffic on a network, it can cause delays in the transmission of packets, leading network congestion and jitter.
+1. Network Congestion: When there is too much traffic on a network, it can cause delays in the transmission of packets, leading network congestion and jitter.

 2. Buffering: If packets are held in a buffer for too long before being sent, it can cause jitter when they are finally transmitted.